kelong/JuniorRoute/documentation/1.0/request_value_comparers.markdown

 Plain comparers call ```String.Equals``` with the appropriate ```StringComparison``` enumeration value.
 Regular expression comparers call ```Regex.IsMatch``` with the appropriate case-sensitivity options.

-In the below example, a developer uses a regular expression pattern to restrict by host.
+In the below example, a route is restricted to hosts matching a regular expression pattern.

 {% highlight csharp %}
 new Route("Account", Guid.NewGuid(), "account")